Lionel Salter: Wartime

+His final role at the BBC (1967-1974) was as Assistant Music Controller under William Glock (and from 1972 Robert Ponsonby).

+Personal life

 Lionel Salter married Christine Fraser in 1939.
-She died in 1998.
-He died in 2000 of cancer, in Camden Town, London at the age of 85.
 There were three sons, including Graham Salter, a professional oboist.
+He retired in 1974.
+His wife died in 1998, and Salter died two years later of cancer, in Camden Town, London at the age of 85.